lambda-school-assignments0/node-db3-challenge/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

 - Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.

+SELECT P.ProductID, P.ProductName, C.CategoryName FROM Products AS P
+JOIN Categories AS C
+ON P.CategoryID = C.CategoryID;

 - Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.

+SELECT O.OrderID, S.ShipperName FROM Orders AS O
+JOIN Shippers AS S
+ON O.ShipperID = S.ShipperID
+WHERE O.OrderDate < "1997-01-09"

 - Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

+SELECT OD.OrderID, P.ProductName, OD.Quantity FROM OrderDetails AS OD
+JOIN Products as P
+WHERE OD.OrderID = 10251
+ORDER BY P.ProductName

 - Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

+SELECT O.OrderID, C.CustomerName, E.LastName from Orders as O
+JOIN Customers as C
+ON O.CustomerID = C.CustomerID
+JOIN Employees as E
+ON O.EmployeeID = E.EmployeeID

 ### Database Methods